Fifty years after Dallas, 'Killing Kennedy' taps into life of Oswald

-LOS ANGELES (Reuters) - A 24-year-old loner, frustrated by society at every turn, pulls out a gun and begins to shoot.
+LOS ANGELES, Nov 7 (Reuters) - A 24-year-old loner, frustrated by society at every turn, pulls out a gun and begins to shoot.

 The scenario appears ripped from today’s headlines, but this was half a century ago, and it was Lee Harvey Oswald assassinating President John F. Kennedy in Dallas.